Gwar: Death of Dave Brockie, GwarBar, and future (2014–present)

 In January 2015, GwarBar (stylized as GWARbar) opened in the Jackson Ward neighborhood of Richmond, Virginia.
-Mike Derks and Travis Croxton, Richmond's "Restaurateur of the Year 2014," co-own the upscale dive bar.
+Mike Derks and Travis Croxton, Richmond's "Restaurateur of the Year 2014," co-own what they self-refer to as an upscale dive bar.
 Derks, who also serves as executive chef, collaborated with head chef Jeremy Dutra to create the restaurant's menu.
 The band's website describes the bar as "a fantasy land of food and beverage, catering to everyone from local punk metal freaks, rock stars, businessmen, celebrity chefs and starving artists."
 On May 29, 2020, the restaurant opened its long-planned outdoor beer garden after being closed to indoor dining for two months as a result of the COVID-19 pandemic.

 In February 2019, Jamison Land left the band and Casey Orr later returned to fill the role of Beefcake once again.
 A remixed and remastered 30th anniversary edition of Scumdogs of the Universe was released the following year and on day of release the band broadcast an anniversary reunion concert where the album was performed in its entirety for the first time.
 Dubbed "Scumdogs XXX Live," it marked the first time that Gwar co-founder Hunter Jackson had directly worked with the band since his departure in 2000.